 Kill Your Lover is a 2023 English body horror film written and directed by Alix Austin and Keir Siewert.
 Dakota and Axel’s once passionate relationship has become poisoned by resentment.
-As emotions boil over Axel starts sprouting black veins and excreting an acidic liquid.
+As emotions boil over, Axel starts to sprout black veins and excrete an acidic liquid.
 His touch burns flesh, and a life-and-death battle ensues.

 Delivering a fractured narrative that’s equal parts viscous body horror and relevant relationship drama, Kill Your Lover is certainly toxic by every definition.
 Taking an elongated gaze at the latter narrative allows for a greater introspection of our protagonist’s relationship, allowing the audience to get an intimate look at these characters’ backstories and establishing the film’s foundation perfectly.
 Additionally, the implementation of flashbacks showcases the gradual degradation of their romantic bond in real-time, seeing their chemistry fizzle out as the harsh realities of life set in (as happens all too often).
 As the first act is solely dedicated to this exploration of our protagonist’s romantic lives, the sudden introduction of body horror around the start of the second act comes as quite the shocking reveal–the dramatic elements are so well crafted that it is easy to forget that the film is actually horror.